bradleeharr/WifiLocalization/README.md

  ESP32 using WiFi received signal strength indicator, estimating path loss and calculating distance.

 ## Theory
 The received signal strength indicator (RSSI) is a common metric used in wireless communications to establish the reliability of a communication signal.

+The RSSI is important because it tells you how strong the signal is.
+If you have a stronger signal, you will be able to send and receive data faster and more reliably.

 RSSI is simply the ratio of the transmitted power to the received power and is typically displayed in a logarithmic scale of decibels (dB).
 In a perfect vaccuum with a direct line of sight, the power received from a radio transmitter is decreased by a factor of 1/d^2, where d is the distance.
 Although the environment in any given location is not a perfect vacuum, similar principles apply toward understanding the distance based on a given environment.

 ### Log-distance path loss model